 When you listen to or perform music, you may notice that you move your body in time with the music.
-You may also synchronise to music in ways that you may not be aware of, such as your heartbeats.
+You may also synchronise to music in ways that you are not aware of, such as your heartbeats.
 Scientists from McGill, led by Caroline Palmer, the Canada Research Chair in Cognitive Neuroscience of Performance, investigated how musicians’ heart rhythms change when they perform familiar and unfamiliar piano melodies at different times of day.
 Contrary to some predictions, they found that musicians’ heart rhythms were more predictable and rigidly patterned when they performed unfamiliar melodies, and when they performed early in the morning.
 These findings suggest that musicians’ heart rhythms may be influenced by time of day as well as by how novel or how difficult a performance is.
 Ultimately, this research can inform us about how to best apply music in therapeutic settings such as in interventions that target abnormal cardiovascular patterns.

 Stress affects our motivation to do difficult tasks

 Stress increases people’s tendency to avoid cognitively demanding tasks, without necessarily altering their ability to perform those tasks according to new research from McGill University.
-“People are demand-averse,” says Ross Otto, an Assistant Professor of psychology at McGill.
+“People are demand-averse,” says Ross Otto, an Assistant Professor in the Department of Psychology.
 “We found that stress increases that aversion.”
 Study participants had to choose between repeating a single task over and over, or the more cognitively demanding process of frequently switching from one kind of task to another.
 They then compared the choices made by individuals under acute stress against those of a control group.
 “The interesting thing is – the stress effects didn’t come out in performance,” Otto explains.
 “So, it's not that the study participants were worse at either the more demanding or the less demanding task – their performance was no different; it’s just that when you give them the choice of whether they want to do one or the other, stress increases their unwillingness to invest effort.”